S-C-Johnston/NCMC-CIS_150/Final_Project/final-part_1.md

 1. Software intentionally but not maliciously installed by a user on the network.
-This is one of the most common threats, is an internal threat caused by installing software not known to be malicious.
+This is one of the most common threats, is an internal threat caused by well-meaning but ignorant users.

- 1. Possibly a trojan of some kind, or otherwise malicious software smuggled in on the back of useful software.
+ 1. Far and away the most likely breed of malware is a trojan of some kind, or otherwise malicious software smuggled in on the back of useful software.
+They initiate on a network primarily through social engineering attacks, such as email-attachments.
+Trojans are often deployed with the intention of using them as a backdoor which tries to phone home to the attacker or which the attacker can use to log in to the machine remotely.

-	- Not totally unlikely that a trojan may have been crafted specifically for us by a competing organization.
+	- Not totally unlikely that a trojan may have been crafted specifically for us by a competing organization or criminal.
+Attacking by leaving infected Flash-Drives in a parking lot for the curious employee to pick up and plug in is not unheard of.

 	- Not to overstate the likelyhood of this, merely to clarify:
 	  Some anti-malware organizations refer to carriers of this as
 PUP: Potentially Unwanted Programs.
 They often take the form of free